 - The program exists to provide a service to the community

 - The content must be of high quality and meet ethical standards

-- The program must be financially stable and dissemination cost effective
+- The program must be financially sustainable

 Readers consult articles in ACM publications because they value the reputation of these publications and find the information contained therein valuable and relevant.